This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 These data sources are combined into a raw data store that uses up data in its raw form i.e. data without any transformations.
 This is low-cost, permanent and scalable storage.

 Next, we have analytical sandboxes that can be used for data discovery, exploratory data analysis, and predictive modeling.
-Basically, this is used by data scientists to explore data, build new hypothesis and define use cases.
+Basically, this is used by data scientists to explore data, build new hypotheses and define use cases.

 Then there is a batch processing engine that processes the raw data into consumer usable form i.e. in a structured format that can be used for reporting to end-users.